philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 ## Lab: Validate lab environment

 ### Important Notice (Effective November 2020):
 Common Data Service has been renamed to Microsoft Dataverse.
 Most terminology in Microsoft Dataverse has been updated.
 For example, entity (now **table**), field (now **column**), and record (now **row**) may be out of date.
+It may help new users to think in terms of "entity tables"  "field columns" and "record rows."
 Please keep this in mind as you work through the labs.
-We expect to have our content fully up to date very soon.
+Microsoft content is expected to be fully up to date very soon.

 For more information and for a complete list of affected terms, please visit [What is Microsoft Dataverse?](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/data-platform-intro#terminology-updates)